 What is garam masala?

 Garam masala is an exquisite blend of ground spices common in Indian cuisines.
 Indian cooks use it in small amounts at various cooking stages to layer in and develop flavor.
 It is often used as a finishing spice.

-The literal meaning of "garam masala" translates to “hot spices", so look for the blend to bring spicy heat.
+The literal meaning of "garam masala" translates to "warming spices" or "hot spices", so look for the blend to bring spicy heat.
 Be careful with the amount you use, as it can be a bit overwhelming.

-Garam Masala Varieties
+Ingredients in Garam Masala Powder

 Garam masala ingredients and flavors vary from region to region, reflecting personal tastes and available ingredients.
 For example, the spice is mixed with black pepper in the northern regions of India.
 In the Southern regions, garam masala is mixed with red chilies to add more flavor.
 All in all, some blends can be made with more than 32 ingredients.

 Typical ingredients in garam masala include some or all of the following:

 - Cardamom Pods - I'm using green cardamom pods for this recipe, but both green and black cardamom are often used.

 - Coriander Seeds

 - Fennel Seeds